Baked Bean and Pasta Casserole

 Recipe makes 6 servings Baked Bean and Pasta Casserole.

 How about a crispy celery salad to go with the casserole?
 Flat leaf parsley, also known as Italian parsley, is not only a different shape than curly-leaf parsley but also has a stronger flavor.

 5 or 6 outer celery ribs, trimmed and thinly sliced on the diagonal

 Small, inner celery ribs, including the leaves, chopped

 Salt and freshly ground black pepper, to taste

 1/4 cup small whole fresh flat-leaf parsley leaves

 Place all of the celery in a bowl.
 Toss with the oil and vinegar.
 Season with salt and pepper.
 Just before serving, toss with the parsley and mint.
 Serve immediately.
 It is delicious served on a bed of thinly sliced beets.

 Calories, 76, carbohydrates, 3g, protein, 1g, fat, 7g, 0 cholesterol

-quinoa should be well All plant foods contain valuable phytochemicals that are known to protect the body from free-radical damage.
+All plant foods contain valuable phytochemicals that are known to protect the body from free-radical damage.
 Free radicals are unstable oxygen molecules that damage our cells and are linked to a number of debilitating diseases, such as cancer, coronary artery disease, cataracts, and even aging.